apollographql/router/.changesets/feat_lrlna_remove_header_in_rhai.md

-### Add a .remove method for headers in Rhai
+### Add a `.remove` method for headers in Rhai

-This allows users to remove headers in a Rhai script with a `.remove`.
+The router supports a new `.remove` method that enables users to remove headers in a Rhai script.

 For example:

 ``` rust
 fn supergraph_service(service) {